World Asset Management Inc Has $1.65 Million Stock Position in MetLife, Inc. (NYSE:MET)

-World Asset Management Inc reduced its position in MetLife, Inc. (NYSE:MET) by 7.9% in the 2nd quarter, according to its most recent filing with the SEC.
-The firm owned 27,603 shares of the financial services provider’s stock after selling 2,355 shares during the period.
+World Asset Management Inc lessened its holdings in shares of MetLife, Inc. (NYSE:MET) by 7.9% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 27,603 shares of the financial services provider’s stock after selling 2,355 shares during the quarter.
 World Asset Management Inc’s holdings in MetLife were worth $1,652,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in MET.
-Clean Yield Group acquired a new stake in shares of MetLife in the 2nd quarter valued at $27,000.
-IAG Wealth Partners LLC increased its stake in shares of MetLife by 457.5% in the 2nd quarter.
-IAG Wealth Partners LLC now owns 446 shares of the financial services provider’s stock valued at $27,000 after buying an additional 366 shares during the period.
-Allred Capital Management LLC bought a new position in shares of MetLife in the 1st quarter worth $28,000.
-Stuart Chaussee & Associates Inc. bought a new position in shares of MetLife in the 1st quarter worth $28,000.
-Finally, Barrett Asset Management LLC bought a new position in shares of MetLife in the 2nd quarter worth $30,000.
-74.60% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also made changes to their positions in MET.
+Palladium Partners LLC acquired a new position in MetLife during the first quarter worth approximately $208,000.
+Commerce Bank increased its position in MetLife by 2.9% during the first quarter.
+Commerce Bank now owns 214,924 shares of the financial services provider’s stock worth $13,065,000 after buying an additional 6,048 shares during the last quarter.
+Kovitz Investment Group Partners LLC increased its position in MetLife by 3.2% during the first quarter.
+Kovitz Investment Group Partners LLC now owns 99,855 shares of the financial services provider’s stock worth $6,070,000 after buying an additional 3,140 shares during the last quarter.
+Wesbanco Bank Inc. bought a new stake in shares of MetLife during the first quarter worth approximately $335,000.
+Finally, Standard Life Aberdeen plc boosted its holdings in shares of MetLife by 77.1% during the first quarter.
+Standard Life Aberdeen plc now owns 789,755 shares of the financial services provider’s stock worth $48,012,000 after acquiring an additional 343,766 shares during the period.
+74.60% of the stock is currently owned by hedge funds and other institutional investors.

-Several research analysts have recently issued reports on the company. raised their price target on MetLife from $69.00 to $70.00 and gave the stock a “buy” rating in a research report on Monday, June 21st.
-Morgan Stanley lifted their target price on MetLife from $73.00 to $74.00 and gave the stock an “overweight” rating in a report on Thursday, August 5th.
-Zacks Investment Research upgraded MetLife from a “hold” rating to a “buy” rating and set a $66.00 target price on the stock in a report on Tuesday, June 15th.
-Finally, TheStreet upgraded MetLife from a “c+” rating to a “b” rating in a report on Wednesday, August 4th.
-One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $64.92.
+A number of brokerages have recently issued reports on MET.
+Zacks Investment Research upgraded MetLife from a “hold” rating to a “buy” rating and set a $66.00 price objective for the company in a report on Tuesday, June 15th. boosted their price target on MetLife from $69.00 to $70.00 and gave the company a “buy” rating in a research note on Monday, June 21st.
+TheStreet upgraded MetLife from a “c+” rating to a “b” rating in a research note on Wednesday, August 4th.
+Finally, Morgan Stanley boosted their price target on MetLife from $73.00 to $74.00 and gave the company an “overweight” rating in a research note on Thursday, August 5th.
+One equities research analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, MetLife has an average rating of “Buy” and an average target price of $64.92.

-MetLife (NYSE:MET) last announced its quarterly earnings results on Wednesday, August 4th.
-The financial services provider reported $2.37 earnings per share for the quarter, topping analysts’ consensus estimates of $1.61 by $0.76.
-The firm had revenue of $18.52 billion for the quarter, compared to the consensus estimate of $15.84 billion.
-MetLife had a return on equity of 10.78% and a net margin of 6.61%.
-The business’s revenue was up 33.8% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.83 earnings per share.
-As a group, research analysts anticipate that MetLife, Inc. will post 7.98 EPS for the current fiscal year.
+MetLife (NYSE:MET) last released its quarterly earnings data on Wednesday, August 4th.
+The financial services provider reported $2.37 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.61 by $0.76.
+The company had revenue of $18.52 billion for the quarter, compared to analysts’ expectations of $15.84 billion.
+MetLife had a net margin of 6.61% and a return on equity of 10.78%.
+The business’s revenue was up 33.8% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.83 EPS.
+Equities research analysts forecast that MetLife, Inc. will post 7.98 EPS for the current fiscal year.

-MetLife announced that its Board of Directors has initiated a share repurchase program on Wednesday, August 4th that permits the company to buyback $3.00 billion in shares.
-This buyback authorization permits the financial services provider to buy up to 6% of its stock through open market purchases.
-Stock buyback programs are typically an indication that the company’s leadership believes its stock is undervalued.
+MetLife declared that its board has initiated a share buyback program on Wednesday, August 4th that authorizes the company to buyback $3.00 billion in outstanding shares.
+This buyback authorization authorizes the financial services provider to reacquire up to 6% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 14th.
-Stockholders of record on Tuesday, August 10th were issued a dividend of $0.48 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, September 14th.
+Stockholders of record on Tuesday, August 10th were given a dividend of $0.48 per share.
+The ex-dividend date was Monday, August 9th.
 This represents a $1.92 dividend on an annualized basis and a dividend yield of 3.09%.
-The ex-dividend date of this dividend was Monday, August 9th.
-MetLife’s dividend payout ratio is presently 31.17%.
+MetLife’s dividend payout ratio (DPR) is presently 31.17%.

 MetLife Profile